taeruh/pauli_tracker/pauli_tracker/xdocs/scheduler.md

 // the Partitioner above as generic parameter will allow us to iterate over all paths;
 // if we would want to create the paths manually, we could use Vec<usize> instead

-// we could now generate paths with `path_generator` and feed them into `graph`; we'll do
+// we could now generate paths with `path_generator` and feed them into `graph`; here
-// this in a later example, here, we wrap them into a Scheduler which basically does
-// exactly that for us
+// however, we wrap them into a Scheduler which basically does exactly that for us (if
-let scheduler = Scheduler::new(path_generator, graph);
+// one needs more flexibility one can use them separately) let scheduler = Scheduler::new(path_generator, graph);

 // by iterating over `scheduler` we can generate all results